How Much Car Can I Afford?

 Financial experts recommend the 20/4/10 rule as the gold standard for car affordability:

-Shorter loans mean less interest paid and faster equity building
+- 4 — 4-year loan maximum for less interest and faster equity building

 Car Affordability by Salary